sagemath/trac_to_gh/Issue 7354.md

 # Issue 7354: use jsmath to render revisions of worksheets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7354

 Original creator: jason